huberp/graph_sourcecode_analysis/readme.md

 The second Use case was build later, when I wanted to visualize the complexity of a database parent/child structure.

-## Use Case 1: Using JDepend output to create Nodes and Edges in Gephi
+## Use Case 1: Using JDepend output to create Nodes and Edges in Gephi - Software Visualization

 This script uses the XML output as produced by [JDepend](http://http://clarkware.com/software/JDepend.html/ "JDepend") eclipse pluging.
 As my report showed, you can do some nice things on package dependency graphs and be it only to make them colorful ;-)